 The Game Commission operates four game farms and distributes about 200,000 ring-necked pheasants annually.
 These birds are released throughout the state to provide increased hunting opportunities.
 Sportsmen's organizations participating in the day-old chick program are provided pheasant chicks to raise and release.
 All birds are released on lands open to public hunting.
-Additionally, day-old hen chicks and eggs are sold to the general public and given to schools for educational projects.

 Our game farms have implemented rearing techniques designed to produce a wilder, hardier bird.
 Rearing pens covered with netting are used to raise free-flying birds.
 The rearing density has been lowered and a diversified habitat with cover crops of corn, sorghum and oats are planted in these pens to provide a natural environment.
 Direct contact with humans is minimized with the expectation that pheasants will learn to fend for themselves and retain their natural wariness.

 Pheasants are stocked on State Game Lands, other state, federal and county properties, as well as on properties enrolled in the Commission's hunter access programs.
 Hunter access lands include both farm game and safety zone projects.
 Detailed maps of State Game Lands are available at Game Commission Offices.